bhargavachary/bhargavachary.github.io/_posts/2024-09-04-electric-vs-hybrid-vs-ice-vehicles.md

 ### Repurposing Old Vehicles: A Green Alternative

-For environmentally sensitive individuals who already own an ICE vehicle and are not ready to fully transition to an EV, there’s another viable option—**repurposing their old car into an electric city commuter**.
+For environmentally sensitive individuals who already own an ICE vehicle and are not ready to fully transition to an EV, there’s another viable option - **repurposing their old car into an electric city commuter**.
 This approach allows owners of popular models like the Maruti Suzuki Swift Dzire, Honda Amaze, and Tata Tiago to extend the life of their vehicles while significantly reducing their environmental impact.

 In recent years, **third-party companies approved by RTO authorities in various states have started offering retrofit solutions** that convert traditional ICE vehicles into fully electric vehicles.
 For example, a Maruti Suzuki Swift Dzire can be retrofitted with an electric powertrain, making it an ideal city commuter with reduced emissions and running costs.
 These retrofits are particularly appealing for urban commuting, where the limited range of the retrofitted vehicle is less of an issue, and where the electric powertrain can help reduce emissions and running costs.